nikv96/Retail-Work-Allocation-Program/README.md

 3. Open from Command Prompt or Terminal.
 4. Open the directory from Terminal.
 5. Use the command - python Main.py to run the program.

+#Disclaimer
+This repository is no longer being maintained.